Posted by Brent Wilson on 8/18/2016 to Fertilizing & Watering Tips

 When to Prune

 Most important, don't forget that the spring blooms on native azaleas came from buds that formed the previous summer.
 Therefore, avoid pruning during summer, fall or winter.
 That said, selective pruning to remove a stray or damaged branch that is spoiling the shape of the plant can be done any time of year.
-Any significant pruning to control size, or to form a tree, should be done in late winter, while the plant is dormant, or immediately following the spring bloom cycle.
+Any significant pruning to control size, or to remove lower branches for tree forming, should be done in late winter, while the plant is dormant, or immediately following the spring bloom cycle.

 How to Prune

-After Spring Bloom When pruning a native azalea immediately after it has bloomed use a sharp pair of bypass hand pruners to remove any damaged or dead branches.
+When pruning a native azalea immediately after it has bloomed use a sharp pair of bypass hand pruners to remove any damaged or dead branches.
 At this time, I usually only cut back the longer live branches that are spoiling the look and shape of the plant.
-Make cuts at a point just beyond the main form of the plant.
+Make cuts at a point 6 to 12 inches beyond the main form of the plant.
+If you want your native azalea to have a natural form and look make your pruning cuts at different heights.
 Established plants that have outgrown the space they were intended to fill can be cut back by up to a third of their height to control size and form a more dense plant.

 Pruning For Tree Form